Monday, October 14, 2024

 Funny man Steve Martin on being undeniably good

 I think most folks would agree, comedian Steve Martin has enjoyed phenomenal success in his long career.
 So many funny moments on screen.
-And who could forget his hilarious song "King Tut" from the late 70's. (he wrote it by the way.
-Some called it racist).
+And who could forget his controversial song "King Tut" from the late 70's.
+He wrote it by the way.
+Some people weren't laughing and called it racist. (that's for a conversation at another time).
+He's been known to bring his banjo with him and play at San Francisco's "Hardly Strictly Bluegrass Festival" in Golden Gate Park.
+Cool thing is it's a FREE event.
+A day well spent with the talented musicians.
+I highly recommend it.
+But just know it gets very crowded.
+I went one year.
+"Sardines" comes to mind. (elbow to elbow).

 From A-Z quotes...